This blog may contain affiliate links. Read our disclosure policy for more info.

 2. Polhena Beach

 Picture this, a huge calm bay filled with crystal clear water 3-feet deep for hundreds of meters.
 Now take that picture in your head and fill that water with huge sea turtles!

 Well, that’s what you can expect at Polhena Beach (aka Turtle Beach) on Sri Lanka’s southern coast.

 When I first stumbled upon this stunning beach I was shocked.
 Not only at the wildlife but also the lack of people.
 I mean, why weren’t more tourists enjoying this gorgeous beach?
 Well, I quickly forgot about that and spent my time snorkeling with turtles for the entire afternoon.

 There is also a turtle hatchery on the beach.
-Here you can, on occasion, see baby turtles being released!
+Here you can see baby turtles being released!

 This is easily the best place in Sri Lanka to swim with wild turtles (for free!) and therefore one of the best beaches in Sri Lanka.
 For wildlife lovers, I can’t recommend visiting Polhena Beach enough!

 3. Hikkaduwa Beach

 Hikkaduwa is another very popular town along Sri Lanka’s southern coast.
-It’s famous for amazing seafood, very affordable prices, and that “laid back” beach vibe which makes for a great holiday!
+It’s famous for amazing seafood, very affordable prices, and that “laid back” beach vibe that makes for a great holiday!

 What I loved most about the beach though was the diversity of things to do in Hikkaduwa.
 Not only was Hikkaduwa Beach a great place to relax in the sun, but you could also swim with turtles, surf, paddleboard, snorkel, and see baby turtles being released!

 Basically, you could spend days here and do something different every day!

-Hikkaduwa Beach is one of the closet beach towns to Colombo and is a great first stop on a trip around Sri Lanka!
+Hikkaduwa Beach is one of the closest beach towns to Colombo and is a great first stop on a trip around Sri Lanka!
 In fact, you can actually book an affordable transfer to take you straight from the airport in Colombo to Hikkaduwa!

 4. Mirissa Beach

 I love Mirissa Beach for something very different than the rest of the beaches in Sri Lanka.